abarrales/aws-react-amplify/docs/adding-api.md

 ?
 Do you have an annotated GraphQL schema? **No**

 ?
-Do you want a guided schema creation? **Yes**
+Choose a schema template: (Use arrow keys): **Single object with fields (e.g., “Todo” with ID, name, description)**

 ?
-What best describes your project: **Single object with fields (e.g., “Todo” with ID, name, description)**
+Do you want to edit the schema now? **No**

+_The following types do not have '@auth' enabled.
+Consider using @auth with @model_
+         - Todo
+Learn more about @auth here: https://docs.amplify.aws/cli/graphql-transformer/auth

+GraphQL schema compiled successfully.

+Edit your schema at **/home/ec2-user/environment/react-my-todos/amplify/backend/api/reactmytodosvfinal/schema.graphql** or place .graphql files in a directory at **/home/ec2-user/environment/react-my-todos/amplify/backend/api/reactmytodosvfinal/schema**
 ?
-Do you want to edit the schema now? **Yes**
+Do you want to edit the schema now? **No**

-Please edit the file in your editor: **/home/ec2-user/environment/react-my-todos/amplify/backend/api/todos/schema.graphql**

-?
-Press enter to continue Selected  editor vscode was not found in your machine.
-Please manually edit the file created at /home/ec2-user/environment/react-my-todos/amplify/backend/api/todos/schema.graphql

-? **Press enter to continue **
+_Successfully added resource reactmytodosvfinal locally_

 1.2\.
 Manually edit the file created, you can mouse-over the file name in the terminal, click it, and select **Open**.